Remarks by David Lewis

 All jurisdictions must now focus urgently on effective implementation of the FATF standards; and not stop at just passing laws and regulations.

-This is why the global network and the peer reviews we carry out are so important.
+This is why the and the we carry out are so important.
 We are the first global standard setter to assess not only whether countries have the right laws in place but whether they are using them effectively.
 This is a difficult and resource intensive task.
 It requires operational experts from countries to dedicate a lot of time to be assessors; for all countries to closely scrutinize these assessments; and for secretariats to be properly resourced and to operate as efficiently as possible.

 Despite the challenges all countries face in effectively implementing the FATF standards and evidencing and communicating this through peer reviews, our success has never been more recognized by world leaders.
 We are increasingly looked to by the G7, G20 and UN to lead the global effort to prevent and detect money laundering and terrorist financing, in particular to help stop corruption, tax evasion and terrorist financing.
 In December last year the President of the FATF was invited to address an unprecedented meeting of the UN Security Council, which unanimously adopted Resolution 2253 targeting the financing for ISIL.